Serving · U.S. Senate · Ohio

 Senate tenure

-Bernie Moreno's political career began with his candidacy for the U.S. Senate in 2022, when he sought the Republican nomination to succeed the retiring incumbent Rob Portman.
-However, he withdrew from the race in early February 2022 after discussions with Donald Trump.
+Bernie Moreno's political career began with his entry into the race for the U.S. Senate in 2022, aiming to succeed retiring incumbent Rob Portman.
+However, he withdrew from the race before the Republican primary, reportedly after discussions with Donald Trump.
+In April 2023, he announced his candidacy for the Senate seat again, this time for the 2024 election cycle.
+Moreno received a significant endorsement from Trump in December 2023, which bolstered his campaign.

-Moreno was sworn in as a junior U.S. senator on January 3, 2025.
-Shortly thereafter, on January 10, 2025, he became Ohio's senior senator when JD Vance resigned to assume the vice presidency.
-During his early tenure, Moreno was involved in negotiations to delay the closure of the Chillicothe Paper Mill, showcasing his engagement with local economic issues.
+Moreno was sworn in as a U.S. senator on January 3, 2025, initially serving as Ohio's junior senator.
+However, just a week later, he became the state's senior senator following the resignation of JD Vance, who left to assume the vice presidency.
+During his early tenure, Moreno engaged in negotiations to delay the closure of the Chillicothe Paper Mill, demonstrating his involvement in local economic issues.

 Legislative focus and committees

-In the 119th Congress, Bernie Moreno has been appointed to several key committees that reflect his interests and areas of focus.
-He serves on the Committee on Banking, Housing, and Urban Affairs, where he is involved in subcommittees addressing housing, transportation, community development, securities, insurance, and investment, as well as digital assets.
-His role on these committees positions him to influence legislation related to financial markets and housing policy.
+In the 119th Congress, Bernie Moreno has been assigned to several key committees, reflecting his interests and areas of expertise.
+He serves on the Committee on Banking, Housing, and Urban Affairs, where he is involved in subcommittees focusing on housing, transportation, community development, securities, insurance, investment, and digital assets.
+His role in these subcommittees allows him to influence legislation related to financial markets and urban development.

-Additionally, Moreno is a member of the Committee on the Budget, which plays a crucial role in shaping federal fiscal policy.
-His involvement in the Committee on Commerce, Science, and Transportation includes participation in subcommittees that focus on telecommunications, media, maritime affairs, and scientific competitiveness, indicating a broad interest in technology and infrastructure.
+Additionally, Moreno is a member of the Committee on the Budget, which plays a critical role in shaping federal fiscal policy.
+He also serves on the Committee on Commerce, Science, and Transportation, participating in subcommittees that address telecommunications, media, maritime affairs, and transportation safety.
+His involvement in these committees positions him to contribute to discussions on a wide range of issues affecting commerce and infrastructure.

-Moreno also serves on the Committee on Homeland Security and Governmental Affairs, including the Permanent Subcommittee on Investigations, which is tasked with oversight and accountability in government operations.
-His work on the subcommittee focused on border management, the federal workforce, and regulatory affairs further underscores his engagement with national security and administrative efficiency.
+Furthermore, Moreno is part of the Committee on Homeland Security and Governmental Affairs, including the Permanent Subcommittee on Investigations, which focuses on oversight and accountability in government operations.
+His work on this committee involves examining issues related to national security and regulatory affairs.

 Committees & roles